EricLim2002/pokemon/README.md

 ## 3. Frontend (Next.js) Setup
-Open a new terminal and navigate to the frontend directory: cd frontend
+- Open a new terminal and navigate to the frontend directory: cd frontend

-Install JavaScript dependencies:
+- Install JavaScript dependencies:

-Create a .env.local file in the frontend root and add the necessary environment variables.
+- Create a .env.local file in the frontend root and add the necessary environment variables.
 For example, to point to your local backend:

-text
+-text
-NEXT_PUBLIC_API_BASE_URL=http://localhost:8000/api
+- NEXT_PUBLIC_API_BASE_URL=http://localhost:8000/api
-Run the Next.js development server (Turbopack is configured for fast refresh):
+- Run the Next.js development server (Turbopack is configured for fast refresh):

 ```bash